jravas/home-manager/README.md

 - [x] Name
 - [x] Date & actions
-- [ ] Product history
+- [x] Product history
 - [ ] Toggle type
 - [ ] Add barcode

 ### Stock

 - [ ] Shopping history timeline / grouped view
-- [ ] When product is added to stock remove itcrom products list
+- [ ] When product is added to stock remove it from products list
+- [ ] Customizable order of product atributes
+- [ ] Delete from stock -- only if incorrectly enetered
+- [ ] Remove form stock option but not delete but consumed
+- [ ] Stock history/Consumed items

 ### Stock single